ERGO: Efficient High-Resolution Visual Understanding for Vision-Language Models: Results and Analysis

 \textbf{The box adjustment reward is critical for effective training.} In Fig.~\ref{fig:box_with_steps}, removing the box regularization reward drives the model toward the trivial policy of cropping overly large regions.
 Evidenced by the superior performance of \textcircled{\textsc{c}} compared to \textcircled{\textsc{b}} in Tab.~\ref{tab:all-ablation}(a), the removal of the box adjustment reward not only causes inefficient inference but also impairs effective model training.

 \textbf{Regularizing the prioritization of the box adjustment reward is beneficial.} For \textcircled{\textsc{c}} in Tab.~\ref{tab:all-ablation}(a), we set $\alpha=1$ and $\beta=1$ in Eq.~\ref{eq:reward_tce}.
 For \textcircled{\textsc{d}}, we reduced the weight of the box adjustment reward to $\beta=0.5$ to prevent the policy from overly prioritizing this term over more critical rewards.
 This coordination of the weights results in higher average scores, which confirms our intended effect.
+In Tab.~\ref{tab:all-ablation}(b), we further investigate multiple configurations of $\alpha$ and $\beta$.
+Configuration~(ii), where the box-adjustment weight $\beta$ is larger than $\alpha$, shows the lowest performance.
+In contrast, configuration~(iii), which scales both $\alpha$ and $\beta$ by a common multiplicative factor while preserving their relative ratio, outperforms configuration~(i) even when the region verification signal is weakened.
+This further underscores the strength of our TCE reward formulation and validates the proposed weighting strategy.

 \textbf{The accuracy reward is complementary to the TCE reward.} In Tab.~\ref{tab:all-ablation}(a), while \textcircled{\textsc{a}} underperforms compared to \textcircled{\textsc{c}}, combining the accuracy reward with the TCE reward can yield benefits during training.
 This complementary effect is particularly valuable when the model successfully selects the task-relevant region but struggles to answer from the cropped sub-image.
 By leveraging both rewards, ERGO with \textcircled{\textsc{e}} can address both the quality of the cropped image and the training-test mismatch, thereby enhancing overall performance.